 Increase payments whenever you can

 It’s useful to think about your pension contributions as a proportion of your earnings, rather than a set figure.
-This means if your pay increases, so will your pension contributions.
+This means if your pay increases, so should your pension contributions.

-If you can afford to increase your contributions, doing so will ensure you end up with a bigger pension pot at retirement.
+If you can afford to increase your contributions, doing so should ensure you end up with a bigger pension pot at retirement.

 Track down any lost pensions